 What defines this new generation as HSES learners and how can HSES professionals use this to their advantage?

 ‘Millennials and Gen Z grew up in a fast-paced, tech-driven world and often have shorter attention spans.
-They also expect HSE materials to have similar levels of quality from that which they see online.
+They also expect HSE materials to have similar levels of quality to that which they see online.
 It is therefore important that HSE training and campaigns are engaging, interesting and relevant.
-Studies also show that job tenure of Millennials tends to be shorter.
-Not only does training need to be concise and impactful, it also needs to be faster to counter the higher turnover.
+Studies also show that the job tenure of Millennials tends to be shorter.
+Not only does training need to be concise and impactful, but it also needs to be faster to counter the higher turnover.

 ‘HSE professionals are able to use all of these factors to their advantage.
 The new generation of employees will be highly proficient self-learners and used to learning visually, meaning we are able to reduce systems and procedures and increase our output of media.
 It is important to be tech savvy – using all of the interactive tools at our disposal.
 We’re trying to embrace this through much greater use of video tutorials.
 We’re also encouraging employees to record their safety experiences through using their phones in a campaign called ‘My Safety Story’.
 Employees from all areas of the business can create short videos detailing a ‘safety moment’.
 As these videos are effectively ‘home-made’, they are emotive, accessible and credible.
-The next generation are particularly receptive to this type of communication, as they themselves have the opportunity to contribute to the material.
+The next generation is particularly receptive to this type of communication, as they themselves have the opportunity to contribute to the material.
 Behavioural science also tells us that employees are often more influenced by their peer group and through storytelling, so encouraging colleagues to share their experiences is a great way of nudging behaviour.
 The videos are a constant reinforcement of positive behaviours and detail when things go right as well as wrong, meaning they are evidence-based, proportionate and relevant.’

 Will this changing demographic in the workplace impact competencies and skills required of HSES professionals across the board?